-- W1.1 Windows may not be used as an entrance or exit to rooms/apartments/suites. - W1.2 Windows may not be used for the passage of people and/or items.

-W1.3 Window blinds and curtains which meet outlined regulations are the only permitted window treatments.
-Alternatives, such as tapestries and other decorations, are not permitted for use as window treatments.
+- W1.1 Windows may not be used as an entrance or exit to rooms/apartments/suites. - W1.2 Windows may not be used for the passage of people and/or items. - W1.3 Window blinds and curtains which meet outlined regulations are the only permitted window treatments.
+Alternatives, such as tapestries, flags, banners, and other decorations, are not permitted for use as window treatments. - W1.4 Items should not block window ingress or egress.